Last Updated on

 Importing Amazon Reviews in to Shopify

-If you are a merchant who started out selling on the Amazon marketplace then you will be well aware about the power of reviews.
+If you are a merchant who started out selling on the Amazon marketplace using FBA for example then you will be well aware about the power of reviews.
 Reviews not only help rankings on Amazon but they also contribute to customer conversion.

 A logical move for a successful Amazon seller is to branch out into your own store.
 This is positive for many reasons such as brand building, customer retention, margin increase and decreasing reliance on a marketplace.